IIT Palakkad: Campus and location

-IIT Palakkad currently functions in two campuses - the temporary campus and the Nila campus - which are separated by about 13 km.
-Both of them have on-campus housing facilities.
-The temporary campus is situated inside the Ahalia Integrated campus in Kozhippara, Palakkad, which is about 20 km from Palakkad city.
-The academic block of the temporary campus is 55,000 sq. ft. in area and consists of well-equipped academic classrooms, a seminar room, an auditorium, conference room, workshop, library, cafeteria, laboratories and faculty offices.
-It also provides hostel and sports and recreational facilities with access to high-speed internet.
+The institute started functioning in August 2015 from a temporary site located inside the Ahalia Health Heritage & Knowledge Village, Palakkad.
+The permanent campus, situated in Kanjikode and divided into two sections—Nila (approximately 40 acres) and Sahyadri (about 500 acres) situated opposite each other—saw academic activities commence in the Nila Campus in February 2019.
+By August 2023, the institute had fully relocated its operations to the permanent campus.

-The Nila Campus is set up in 30 acres out of the 504 acres allotted to the permanent campus site in Kanjikode.
-The campus has an excellent infrastructure in place, which comprises an auditorium, multimedia enabled small and large classrooms, student laboratories, library, canteen, and fully Wi-Fi enabled hostels with mobility in Internet access.
-The academic space and the laboratory complex are named Samgatha and Manogatha respectively.
-The students in the Nila Campus are accommodated in the three newly built hostels - Bageshri, Brindavani and Tilang.
-The construction of phase I of the permanent campus is ongoing.
+The Nila Campus includes an auditorium, multimedia-enabled classrooms (both small and large), student laboratories, a library, a canteen, and Wi-Fi-enabled hostels that allow mobility in Internet access.
+The academic space and the laboratory complex are named Samgatha and Manogatha, respectively.
+Students are accommodated in three hostels: Bageshri, Brindavani, and Tilang.

+The Sahyadri Campus, located on 504 acres near the Western Ghats, integrates modern infrastructure with eco-friendly practices aimed at achieving a net-zero carbon footprint.
+The Saraswathi Block serves as the main academic building and has a capacity for 2,000 students.
+Students on this campus reside in the Malhar and Saveri hostels.

 Academics

-Programmes

 IIT Palakkad currently offers four-year Bachelor of Technology (B.Tech) and two years MS programmes in different engineering disciplines.
 Similar to the other IITs, admission to undergraduate programmes is based on qualification through the extremely competitive Indian Institute of Technology Joint Entrance Examination (IIT-JEE).
 In addition to that, Ph.D programme is also offered in all the disciplines of Science and Engineering.
 It is also offering Master of Technology (M.Tech) in two disciplines from the year 2019 in which candidates having valid GATE (Graduate Aptitude Test in Engineering) scores are eligible to apply.
-From 2019, M.Sc programmes in Physics and Chemistry will also be offered.
+From 2019, M.Sc programmes in Physics and Chemistry are also be offered.
 The admissions to these programmes are through IIT-JAM.

 In 2022, the institute introduced flexible choice based B.Tech programs and degree options alongside a new B.Tech program in Data Science and Engineering.

-IIT Palakkad is currently functioning with 8 disciplines.
+IIT Palakkad offers programmes in 8 disciplines.